functionsandglory/functionsandglory.github.io/_posts/2022-11-06-nestjs-nx-serverless-setup.md

 `@vendia/serverless-express` is a utility package that maps serverless events into HTTP requests that Express understands.

 What's nice about a setup like this is that you can have a single serverless function run an entire app.
-This simplifies development and deployment, but at the cost of a potentially larger serverless function that could incur the classic serverless ["cold start"](https://www.serverless.com/blog/keep-your-lambdas-warm/) cost.
+This simplifies development and deployment, but at the cost of a potentially larger serverless function that could incur the classic serverless ["cold start"](https://www.serverless.com/blog/keep-your-lambdas-warm/) price.

 Below is an example handler: